Outcome-Based Education (OBE)

 1. Focus on Outcomes

 The core of OBE is the precise definition of the knowledge, skills, attitudes, and values that students should demonstrate upon completion of a course, program, or degree.
-These outcomes are specific, measurable, and aligned with the needs of the learners, the community, and the industry.
+These outcomes are specific, measurable, and aligned with the needs of learners, the community, and the industry.

 2. Curriculum Design